hunterirving/matryoshka/readme.md

 your task tree is automatically saved to your browser's local storage after each edit. this ensures your tasks will persist even if you close the browser or refresh the page.

 > [!WARNING]
-> Clearing your browsing data may erase your saved tasks.
-To avoid losing progress, create a manual backup before clearing your browsing data.
+> clearing your browsing data may erase your saved tasks. to avoid losing progress, create a manual backup before clearing your browsing data.

 - `Command/Ctrl + S` export tasks to .txt file
 - `Command/Ctrl + O` import tasks from .txt file